ECHOInternational/Microcontrollers/W1209 Drying Box/README.md

 ![DryingBoxW1209](https://github.com/ECHOInternational/Microcontrollers/assets/69003593/898c4e29-8af6-4c41-9e38-8ff6ab2949eb)

-Air enters thruogh a small air intake port behind a fan on each side of the box.
+Air enters through two small air intake ports behind a fan on each side of the box.
 Just below each fan is a mini heat pad.
 Thus, incoming air is quickly heated and circulated via the fans within the box.
 Heated air and water vapor from moisture in the leaves or seeds is vented out the top.
+It will work as long as the incoming air is cooler than the drying temperature.

 # Materials
 1. An insulated box, such as the Styrofoam cooler pictured above.